thedance/thedance/README.md

 ## List of Open Source Alternatives that i use so far (damn microsoft apple google big techs overpriced shit and AI)

-- Email - Thunderbird (i have my gmail since 2014, looking for switch provider tho)
+- Email - Thunderbird (i have my gmail since 2014, looking for switch provider tho edt.
+Thunderbird has shit ui and no livesync)
 - Passwords - Bidwarden (not selfhosted but is good)
 - VPN - Tailscale and OpenVPN
 - Browser - Zen on pc firefox on phone, both with duckduckgo